normano/cargo-revolve/README.md

 2.  **Create a `--no-archive` Compatible `.spec.in`**

     When using a custom build command, you must use a spec file designed for the `--no-archive` workflow.
-This spec does not use `Source0` or `%setup`.
-Instead, it copies files from an absolute path provided by `rpmbuild`'s `%{_sourcedir}` macro.
+The automatic directory ownership feature works here as well.

     ```spec
     # This spec is for --no-archive builds with pre-built artifacts.